close-dev-team/mobile-close-channel-sdk-android/doc/problems_and_solutions.md

 ## Run-time errors

 ### Configuring the API base URL
-When setting up the , any errors will appear in the console logging.
+When setting up the close channel config, if there is an error in the logging, this can be done to resolve it.

 #### "Configuration file was not found"

-There should be a file called 'close_channel.json' in the '(project)/src/main/res/raw directory'.
+There should be a file called `close_channel.json` in the `(project)/src/main/res/raw directory`.

 ![image](./images/SDK_configuration_location.png)